Azure/AutoML-vNext-Preview/docs/cli/cli-automl-jobs.rst

 In the above .YAML config there are three parameters/assets that you'll need to prepare in advanced:

-- 1. job name: Initially it'll be "01-portoseguro-cli-classif-job-single-dataset-1", but every new job needs to have a different name provided/updated by you.
+- 1. job name: Initially it'll be as example "01-portoseguro-cli-classif-job-single-dataset-1", but every new job needs to have a different name provided/updated by you.
-- 2. target compute: You need to create a cluster in AML named "cpu-cluster" or similar and then update the .YAML config.
+- 2. target compute: You need to create a cluster in AML named "cpu-cluster" or similar name and then update the .YAML config.
 - 3. dataset: Such as "azureml:porto_seguro_safe_driver_single_dataset:1" - In this PRIVATE PREVIEW you need to manualy upload a dataset thorugh the AML UI, in advanced.

 How to upload a dataset to AML